MERRIMACK RIVER SHUTTLE

 The Nashua River forms the core of the Bolton Flats Wildlife Management Area and the Oxbow National Wildlife Refuge.
 It winds through marshy areas and forms a pond above the Pepperell Dam.
 Home to wildlife such as egrets, beavers, and large mouth bass, there is something for everyone to see.

 The Squannacook River is a narrower, winding river.
 River depths are mainly shallow, making it best to paddle in spring and early summer.
 It provides a surprisingly remote paddle through Groton and Shirley before it empties into the Nashua, about 2 hours paddling from the launch.
 There is also a pond that comes off the Squannacook to explore.
-All together, it's a splendid paddle through a whole lot of conservation land - a perfect way to relax.
+All together, it's a splendid paddle through a whole lot of conservation land - a perfect way to relax and enjoy some nature time.

 We have outlined our available launch locations on this custom Google Map.

-For any of these locations, after we get you on the water we will meet you at a designated take-out at an established time.
+Cost includes: kayak, life jacket/pfd, paddle, map, basic safety instruction and transportation either from the Bellegarde boathouse or the take out.
+For any of these locations, after we get you on the water we will meet you at a designated take-out during a pre-established time window.